Arizona Cardinals vs. Minnesota Vikings NFL Week 2 Odds, Plays and Insights for September 19, 2021

 - James Conner amassed 721 rushing yards on 169 carries (51.5 yards per game), with six touchdowns on the ground, last year.
 He also caught 35 passes for 215 yards (15.4 per game).

-- Christian Kirk added 621 yards on 48 catches and six touchdowns.
-He was targeted 79 times and averaged 41.4 receiving yards per game last year.
+- Christian Kirk's stat line last year showed 48 catches for 621 yards and six touchdowns.
+He put up 41.4 receiving yards per game and was targeted 79 times.

-- Last year A.J.
-Green caught 47 passes on 104 targets for 523 yards and two touchdowns, averaging 32.7 receiving yards per game.
+- A.J.
+Green caught 47 passes on 104 targets for 523 yards and two touchdowns, averaging 32.7 yards per game last season.

 Vikings Top Players

-- Alexander Mattison amassed 434 rushing yards on 96 carries (27.1 yards per game), with two touchdowns on the ground last season.
+- Last year Alexander Mattison rushed for 434 yards on 96 carries (27.1 ypg), with two rushing touchdowns.

 - Last season Justin Jefferson was targeted 125 times and recorded 88 catches for 1,400 yards (87.5 ypg) with seven touchdowns.

-- Find the latest odds and place your bets on Jefferson to hit his player props at SISportsbook.

-- Adam Thielen's stat line last year showed 74 catches for 925 yards and 14 touchdowns.
+- Adam Thielen's stat line last year showed 74 grabs for 925 yards and 14 touchdowns.
 He averaged 61.7 receiving yards per game and was targeted 108 times.